 Magnetic Resonance Imaging (MRI) uses radio waves and a strong magnetic field rather than x-rays to provide remarkably clear and detailed pictures of internal organs and tissues.
 The technique has proven very valuable for the diagnosis of a broad range of conditions in all parts of the body, including cancer, heart and vascular disease, stroke, and joint and musculoskeletal disorders.
 MRI requires specialized equipment and expertise and allows evaluation of some body structures that may not be as visible with other imaging methods.

 Due to the clarity of the MRI images of soft-tissue structures near and around bones, it is the most sensitive exam for spinal and joint problems.
 MRI is widely used to diagnose sports-related injuries, especially those affecting the knee, shoulder, hip, elbow, and wrist.
 The images allow the physician to see even very small tears and injuries to ligaments and muscles.
+MRI is also used to help better evaluate breast and prostate cancer.

 Investing in Our Patients